-This is why I'm pursuing a PhD degree at Multimedia Lab, a research group of iMinds and Ghent University.
-My interests include the Semantic Web, hypermedia APIs, Web services, adaptive hypermedia, and more.
-If you're still reading, we should talk.
+This is why I'm a postdoctoral researcher in semantic hypermedia at Multimedia Lab, a research group of iMinds and Ghent University.
+I love to think and discuss about the Semantic Web, hypermedia clients and APIs, Linked Data, Web architecture, and much more.
+If you like these things too, then we should talk.

 To see what I'm working on at Multimedia Lab, take a look at my projects: